Jjx003/ACM-Hide-And-Seek-Bot/README.md

 # ACM-Hide-And-Seek-Bot
 My entry into the [UCSD ACM's Hide and Seek AI competition :)](https://ai.acmucsd.com/tournaments/a0Zlpa/ranks)\
-The bot's name is "	top ten anime betrayals"...
+This bot, which I named "top ten anime betrayals," managed to win second place 🥈

 ### Disclaimer:
 This repository is open-sourced and free to reference, though it is not very well written.